Palash90/go-tut/README.md

 1. Like python you can leave the type inference on compiler.
 You can use `:=` operator for that
 1. You can assign multiple variables on a single line using `,`

+## Branching

+Exercise Files: 4.1.go (Requires an integer console argument), 4.2.go
+Usage: go run 4.1.go 7
+       go run 4.2.go 1

+1. Supports if else ladder, however like python you do not need parenthesis to be wrapped around the condition
+1. Conditional statements can have `&&`and `||`
+1. If conditions can also have an optional assignment statement
+1. Also supports switch and like Java, C# it also supports string variables in the condition
+1. You do not need `break` statement in `switch`
+1. Multiple cases can be comma separated
+1. `default` is optional
+1. `switch` can work without a condition, which is an alternative to if/else
+1. `switch` also can have optional assignment
+1. The starting parenthesis must be placed on the same line as of the if/switch statement